About

 News

-| March 2026 | | Oral Presentation, APS Global Physics Summit, Denver, Colorado, USA. |
+| March 2026 | | Oral Presentation: APS Global Physics Summit, Denver, Colorado, USA. |

-| January 2026 | | Oral presentation, American Astronomical Society (AAS), Arizona, USA. |
+| January 2026 | | Oral Presentation: American Astronomical Society (AAS), Arizona, USA. |

-| July 2025 | | Poster presentation, Institute for Advanced Study (IAS), Princeton, NJ, USA. |
+| July 2025 | | Poster Presentation: Institute for Advanced Study (IAS), Princeton, NJ, USA. |

-| February 2024 | | Invited speaker, International Conference on Relativistic Astrophysics and Cosmology, Lahore, Pakistan. |
+| February 2024 | | Invited Speaker: International Conference on Relativistic Astrophysics and Cosmology, Lahore, Pakistan. |

-| March 2023 | | Participant, LIGO–Virgo–KAGRA March Meeting, Louisiana State University, USA. |
+| March 2023 | | Participant: LIGO–Virgo–KAGRA (LVK) Annual March Meeting, Louisiana State University, USA. |

 More updates coming soon.